TimCannady/FavoriteThings_v2/README.md

 Querying data: how to display the correct like/unlike for User_Show.
 Sometimes User_Show is for the logged_in user (looking at your own show), and sometimes you're viewing someone else's.
 And someone else's is showing their own Item_Cards, but the like_status needs to be fore the logged_in user!

 TDD: weird bug when switching from using the model's id as a unique key, to using an iterator as the key.
 The latter is optimal, but it indroduced really strange bugs that took a while to de-bug.
 TDD would have caught this sooner.

+Changing CSS classes with React (instead of jQuery).
+Created a boolean state to toggle the classname via onMouseOver and onMouseOut.
 <!--

 TO-DO